 Are you wondering, “Where is Anna Maria Island in Florida?”
 Well, Anna Maria Island is a Gulf Coast island near the Tampa Bay area of Florida.
 This barrier island has so many gorgeous beaches and it is just a short drive across the Anna Maria Island Bridge to Bradenton.
 I just got back from a super fun trip that I took in partnership with the Bradenton Area CVB so let me share my favorite Anna Maria Island tings to do with you here and photos from my AMI vacation.
+You can find a map at the bottom of this post with all the fun things to do marked by location.

 15 Fun Things To Do In Anna Maria Island, Florida